-Mounds of iced goodness sits in glass topped coolers, enticing those walking by to stop and purchase a scoop (or two) of melt-in-your mouth flavours like lemon, nutella, and blood-orange creamsicle.
-Nothing beats gelato.
+Colorful mounds of sweet iced goodness sit in glass-topped coolers, enticing those walking by to stop and purchase a scoop (or two) of melt-in-your-mouth flavors like lemon, Nutella, and blood-orange creamsicle.

-But, then there is ice cream — served in crunchy waffle cones in favourite flavours like vanilla, chocolate, and strawberry, or mixed with things like cookie dough, or cheesecake.
-Mmmmm...
+But, then there's ice cream — served in crunchy waffle cones in favorite flavors like vanilla, chocolate, and strawberry, or mixed with things like cookie dough, or cheesecake.

-Both are delicious, have some flavours in common, and even have similar textures at times.
-In fact, gelato actually means ice cream in Italian.
-So what on earth is the difference between them?!
+Both are delicious, have some flavors in common, and even have similar textures at times.

-- Ice cream is made with cream and egg yolk, and has a fat content of at least 10% fat.
-Gelato, on the other hand, uses more milk than cream, uses fewer egg yolks (if any) so contains more like 5-7% fat.
+Gelato uses more milk than cream, uses fewer egg yolks (if any) so contains more like 5-7% fat at the most.

-- Ice cream is served frozen, while gelato is served at a warmer temperature so it doesn't use the elastic texture that makes it so enjoyable.
+Ice cream is served frozen, while gelato is served at a slightly warmer temperature so it doesn't lose the elastic texture that makes it so enjoyable!

-- Gelato tends to have more intense flavour than ice cream because there is less fat and it doesn't coat the mouth in the same way.
+Gelato tends to have a more intense flavor than ice cream because there is less fat and it doesn't coat the mouth in the same way.